History of the Cleveland Browns: Founding and dominance in the AAFC (1946–1949)

 As the war began to wind down with Germany's surrender in May 1945, the team parlayed Brown's ties to college football and the military to build its roster.
 The first signing was Otto Graham, a former star quarterback at Northwestern University who was then serving in the Navy.
 The Browns later signed kicker and offensive tackle Lou Groza and wide receivers Dante Lavelli and Mac Speedie.
 Fullback Marion Motley and nose tackle Bill Willis, two of the earliest African-Americans to play professional football, also joined the team in 1946.
 Cleveland's first training camp took place at Bowling Green University in northwestern Ohio.
 Brown's reputation for winning notwithstanding, joining the team was a risk; the Browns and the AAFC were nascent entities and faced tough competition from the NFL.
 "I just went up there to see what would happen", center Frank Gatski said many years later.

+The Browns initially faced the prospect of competing directly with the NFL's Rams, who won the 1945 NFL title.
+However, a month after the game, Rams owner Reeves announced that he was moving the team to Los Angeles.
+While Reeves cited massive losses and lackluster attendance, he also knew that he could not hope to go head-to-head with a team that boasted McBride's wealth, Brown's name recognition, and a roster laden with collegiate stars.
+The Browns appeared to be the only AAFC team that even potentially had a chance of forcing its NFL rival out of town.

-Cleveland's first regular-season game took place September 6, 1946 at Cleveland Municipal Stadium against the Miami Seahawks before a then-record crowd of 60,135.
+Cleveland's first regular-season game took place September 6, 1946, at Cleveland Municipal Stadium against the Miami Seahawks before a then-record crowd of 60,135.
 That contest, which the Browns won 44–0, kicked off an era of dominance.
 With Brown at the helm, the team won all four of the AAFC's championships from 1946 until its dissolution in 1949, amassing a record of 52 wins, four losses and three ties.
 This included the 1948 season, in which the Browns became the first unbeaten and untied team in professional football history.
 The Browns had few worthy rivals among the AAFC's eight teams, but the New York Yankees and San Francisco 49ers were their closest competition.